 1 – Should you grow Bubba Kush indoors or outdoors?

 If you want to enjoy this potent strain with its chocolate and coffee flavors, is it best to grow it inside or outside?
-In truth, you can grow Bubba Kush either indoors or outdoors with great results – this hardy variety is not known to be extraordinarily difficult to cultivate, barring the usual differences between the two growing methods.
+In truth, you can grow Bubba Kush either indoors or outdoors with excellent results.
+This hardy variety is not too difficult to cultivate, barring the usual differences between the two growing methods.

-If you elect to grow outdoors, you can do so in a dry, springtime location, although this plant is tough enough to survive slightly lower temperatures.
-It is normally ready to be harvested at the end of October, and is capable of yielding as much as 20 ounces per plant.
+If you elect to grow outdoors, you can do so in a dry, springtime location.
+However, this plant is tough enough to survive slightly lower temperatures.
+It usually is ready to be harvested at the end of October.
+It is also capable of yielding as much as 20 ounces per plant.

-We spoke to indoor growers who placed feminized Bubba Kush seeds in Jiffy Pots, and the seeds germinated within three days and became dark green plants after remaining in the vegetative stage for a month.
+We spoke to indoor growers who placed feminized Bubba Kush seeds in Jiffy Pots.
+They told us that these seeds germinated within three days.
+They later became dark green plants after remaining in the vegetative stage for a month.
 After nine weeks, the plants produced their indica-dominant fat buds, which were laden with resin glands.

 2 – Growing Bubba Kush with hydroponics